Perspective | National parks are travel’s next frontier in the movement for racial equality

 This summer, after months of quarantine and back-to-back Zoom calls, my wife and I drove to Maine.
 We loved revisiting Acadia National Park’s highlights — taking in Cadillac Mountain at sunrise, riding bikes around Eagle Lake — and yet, it felt like a consolation prize.

-Our original, COVID-adapted vacation plan was to rent an RV and head south to the Great Smoky Mountains.
-But we changed our itinerary after we learned of several upsetting, racially-charged incidents in Asheville, N.C., and Wilmington, N.C.
+Our original, covid-adapted vacation plan was to rent an RV and head south to the Great Smoky Mountains.
+But we changed our itinerary after we learned of several upsetting, racially charged incidents in Asheville, N.C., and Wilmington, N.C.

 [7 black voices on what needs to change in the travel industry]